 Short-Term Incentive P lan (STIP) Aspect Plan, offers and comments Purpose This element of remuneration aims to provide an incentive for senior executives to deliver or outperform annual business plans that will lead to sustainable superior returns for shareholders.
 Target-based STIPs are also intended to modulate the cost to the Company of employing senior executives, such that risk is shared with the executives themselves and the cost to the Company is reduced in periods of poor performance.
 Measurement period The Company's financial year.
-Award opportunities FY20 Invitations The Group CEO was offered a target-based STIP equivalent to 100% of the base package for target performance, with a maximum/stretch opportunity of up to 120% of the target award, i.e. 120% of the base package.
+Award opportunities FY22 Invitations The Group CEO was offered a target-based STIP equivalent to 100% of the base package for target performance, with a maximum/stretch opportunity of up to 120% of the target award, i.e. 120% of the base package.
 The Group CFO was offered a target-based STIP equivalent to 50% of the base package for target performance, with a maximum/stretch opportunity of up to 120% of the target award, i.e. 60% of the base package.
-Other senior executives who are KMP were offered a target-based STIP equivalent to 30% of their base package for targe performance, with a maximum/stretch opportunity of up to 120% of the target award, i.e. 36% of the base package.
+Other senior executives who are KMP were offered a target-based STIP equivalent to 30% of their base package for target performance, with a maximum/stretch opportunity of up to 120% of the target award, i.e. 36% of the base package.
 Comments Shareholders should refer to the definitions of threshold, target and stretch presented elsewhere in this document when assessing incentive practices.
-Key Performance FY20 Invitations Indicators (KPIs), Weighting and performance goals FY20 Invitations to participate in the STIP were based on a series of KPIs set for each role with a threshold, target and stretch as outlined in section 3.2.1 for each incumbent.
-The majority weighting is given to financial performance indicators (generally 60-80% weighting) with minor weightings given to role-specific indicators.
-Note: Total outcomes cannot exceed 120% of the pool and awards will be scaled back on a pro-rata basis for each participant until this condition is met.
+Key Performance FY22 Invitations Indicators (KPIs), Weighting and performance goals FY22 Invitations to participate in the STIP were based on Group NPAT with threshold, target and stretch as outlined in section 3.2.1.
+F Note: Total outcomes cannot exceed 120% of the pool and awards will be scaled back on a pro-rata basis for each participant until this condition is met.
 Comments The Board selected these measures as being those that are critical to the delivery of the expectations set and expected to drive economic profitability and ultimately shareholder value creation over the long term, within a financial year period.